pasientskyhosting/gopass-alfred/README.md

 ## Installation

 Download the [latest release package](https://github.com/gopasspw/gopass-alfred/releases/latest) from github or build your own via `make release` in checked out repository.

-## Development

-Contributions to this project are welcome!